Family & Community Support Services (FCSS)

 Red Deer County is a municipal partner in the Red Deer and District FCSS Board.
 This partnership has been in existence since 1974.
 County residents are able to access FCSS Services and Programs within Red Deer County and the City of Red Deer.

-Through a variety of approaches, the FCSS Community Workers provide direct services to the community or empower the local community to take action on broader community social matters.
+Through a variety of approaches, the FCSS Community Navigators provide direct services to the community or empower the local community to take action on broader community social matters.
 They also act as an information and referral agent to ensure that residents are connected with appropriate services and resources.

 Under the direction and guidance of the Family and Community Support Services Act and Regulation, Community Workers support in development and delivery of programs that are preventative in nature to promote and enhance the well being among individuals, families and communities.